k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/06_catalog_versioning.md

 ### Show Differences Only

 When a schema contains many datasets, it might be difficult to spot which ones were updated.
-To view only the changes, start by expanding the schema and then click the 'Show differences only' icon in the Catalog legend.
+To view only the differences between versions, start by expanding the schema and then click the 'Show differences only' icon in the Catalog legend.
 Note that this icon is visible only in version comparison mode.

 <img src="../images/show_diff_only.png"  />

 ### Version Differences Report

 The **Version Differences** window, available from Fabric V8.3.1, displays all changes between the two selected versions, under the selected data platform and schema.
-Its purpose is to present data in a table view, making it easier to identify the differences.
+Its purpose is to present data in a table view, providing a clear and structured overview.

 The screen can be accessed by clicking the *Version differences report* icon, which is available on the schema node and appears only in version comparison mode.